DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 print and online.
-For those who thought that the co-author of *The Californian Ideology* must be an intransigent anti-American, my apparent enthusiasm in *Cyber-communism* for the Promethean possibilities of that nation’s dotcom companies was puzzling.
+For those who thought that the co-author of *The Californian Ideology* must be an intransigent anti-American, my apparent enthusiasm in *Cyber-communism* for the Promethean possibilities of that nation’s dot-com companies was puzzling.
 Even worse, the original version of the text concluded with an outrageous dedication to the USAF pilots who’d provided air support for the UÇK partisans during the 1999 Kosova War of Independence.
 Since the article was constructed as a